Living Wage Overview

 The Nassau County Living Wage Law took effect on January 1, 2007.
-Its purpose is to ensure that employees of companies that Nassau County does business with are earning the living wage, receiving health benefits or a health benefits supplement, and full-time employees receive 12 paid days off a year.
+The Law establishes a Living Wage for employees of companies that Nassau County does with business and provides for a health benefits supplement for employees not receiving such benefits.
+It also set forth that full-time employees should receive 12 paid days off a year.

 To Report Violations of the Living Wage Law

 Anyone who believes they have information about a County contractor violating the Living Wage Law can call a dedicated hotline in the Comptroller’s Office.
-The hotline, which can be reached by calling 516-571-WAGE, will connect callers directly with staff in the Comptroller’s Office during business hours so complaints can be submitted.
-Callers will also be able to make inquiries about the living wage law, such as how to find out if their job is covered.
+The hotline 516-571-WAGE will connect callers directly with staff in the Comptroller’s Office during business hours.
+Callers will also be able to make inquiries about the Living Wage Law, such as how to find out if their job is covered.